 Heroin is an illegal and extremely addictive drug, and its use is on the rise across the country.
-According to American Addiction Centers, deaths due to heroin overdoses have increased more than sixfold from 2002 to 2015.
+According to the Center for Disease Control and Prevention, in 2017, more than 490,000 people reported using heroin in the last year.
 This dangerous drug is plaguing our country and it’s crucial that if you or someone you know is addicted to heroin, they get the help they need.

 - Nausea and vomiting